-- (1) Reflects the amount of the annual retainer, committee retainers (as applicable) and meeting fees, which were paid in cash during the year ended December 31, 2023. - (2) The amounts reported in this column represent the grant date fair value of the equity awards of restricted stock granted, calculated in accordance with FASB ASC Topic 718. - (3) Mr. Lawrence has elected not to receive compensation for his service as a director. - (4) Ms. di Santo has elected not to receive compensation for her service as a director.
-Payments to Ms. di Santo for legal services provided to the Company pursuant to an engagement letter with di Santo Law PLLC is set forth under the heading "Related Party Transactions" below. - (5) The restricted stock awards have a one-year vesting period, which resulted in these restricted stock awards vesting in May 2024.
+(1) Reflects the amount of the annual cash retainer which were paid in cash during the year ended December 31, 2024.

+- (2) The amounts reported in this column represent the grant date fair value of the equity awards of restricted stock granted, calculated in accordance with FASB ASC Topic 718. - (3) Mr. Lawrence has elected not to receive compensation for his service as a director. - (4) Ms. di Santo has elected not to receive compensation for her service as a director.
+Payments to Ms. di Santo for legal services provided to the Company pursuant to an engagement letter with di Santo Law PLLC are set forth under the heading "Related Party Transactions" below. - (5) The restricted stock awards have a one-year vesting period, with vesting to occur in June 2025.

-Director Retainer/Fees and Equity Compensation
+Director Annual Cash Retainer and Equity Compensation

-Pursuant to our standard non-employee director compensation agreements (each an "Independent Director Agreement") in effect in 2023 through the 2024 annual meeting, Messrs.
+Pursuant to our standard non-employee director compensation agreements (each an "Independent Director Agreement") in effect in 2024 through the 2025 Annual Meeting, Messrs.
 Arriaga and Nordberg and Ms. Bayless, each a non-employee director, were entitled annually to a \$120,000 cash retainer and up to \$200,000 in restricted stock, subject to a one-year vesting period, adjusted for partial periods of service.
-In 2023, additional fees for service as a chairperson of a Committee or for Board or Committee meeting attendance were eliminated.
 Ms. di Santo and Mr. Lawrence, our other non-employee directors, are not compensated for their service on our Board.